 In turnaround and restructuring situations, the stakes are high, and time is of the essence.
 You usually don’t have weeks to put together a plan and determine all the changes that need to be made.
 And you certainly don’t have the luxury to change course based on flawed assumptions.
 Therefore, in addition to analyzing the numbers, it’s imperative to evaluate the bigger picture, including historical drivers and performance elements.
 Most financial forecasts don’t factor in underlying drivers that may affect performance over time.
 Therefore, to be most useful, data modeling must also incorporate rational, defensible assumptions and capture the key drivers of the business.

 When sticking with a simple income statement forecast, for example, some margin of error is okay “if and only if” you can communicate a realistic range of possible outcomes.
-An interpretation is simply not complete without additional considerations.
+An interpretation is simply not complete without additional considerations in restructuring consulting.

 In financial forecasting, we’re not trying to be statisticians – we’re trying to be effective communicators.
 In addition to communicating our assumptions and translating expected performance, we must explain how we gathered and weighted this data and information.
 While there are many different approaches, a SWOT analysis is often a common tool used to assemble and supplement the data.
 Additionally, other approaches include prediction intervals, sensitivity analysis, multi-scenario bracketing, bootstrapping and bagging, and so on.
 And it depends on the sensitivities within each unique business.
 Only experience will tell you that.
 Like a life partner and the Five Languages of Love (great book), experience will guide you to the most effective form of communication.